On this page

 The BetaShares study found retirees whose super balance falls into this zone must generate an unacceptably high rate of investment returns to compensate for the pension entitlements they lose under the government’s current taper rate.

-To offset the reduction in their Age Pension entitlement, retirees must generate an annual return above 7.8% for each $1,000 they have invested.
+To offset the reduction in their Age Pension entitlement, retirees must generate an annual return above 7.8% for each $1,000 they have invested, which may be a big call in the next few years.

-Cohen says the retirees most affected by this anomaly in the retirement system are those with a super balance between $350,000 and $600,000.
+When releasing the study, Cohen said the retirees most affected by this anomaly in the retirement system are those with a super balance of around $350,000 to $600,000.

 His analysis measured retirement incomes using a ‘pension multiplier’ (a number greater than or equal to one), representing the current or future income stream a retiree can expect relative to the Age Pension.
 For example, a pension multiple of 1.5 means retirees can expect an income one and a half times greater than if they only lived on the Age Pension.

 The study also compared the impact of using different investment strategies.
-It found even if retirees use a highly aggressive investment strategy with a high allocation to growth assets, it would not help them escape the retirement trap.
+It found even if retirees put in place a highly aggressive investment strategy with a high allocation to growth assets, it doesn’t help them escape the retirement trap.

 BetaShares modelling using different investment strategies and the retirement trap (light yellow region)